 Dear Prince Georgians:

-Thank you for your continued support as we work together to make the Fall 2021 “Growing Green with Pride Day” a huge success for Prince George’s County.
-Together, we will ensure that Prince George’s County remains the Crown Jewel of Maryland.
+Thank you for your continued support as we work together to make the Spring 2022 “Growing Green with Pride Day” community event a huge success for Prince George’s County.
+Together, we will ensure that Prince George’s County remains the Crown Jewel of Maryland

 Angela Alsobrooks Prince George’s County Executive